rubyforgood/casa/README.md

 ### Error tracking

 We are currently using https://app.bugsnag.com/ to track errors in staging.
-We may switch bugsnag accounts in the future because the current one is an old personal one.
+Errors post to slack at #casa-bots

 ### Setup to develop: